DeliceLydia/Capstone-Telegram-Bot/README.md

 9. Create an account on Telegram
 10. Navigate to your Telegram account
 11. Create a new bot using @BotFather
-12. get the token and replace it with the given token
+12. Ask @BotFather your token and add it in your .env file
 13. Run `bin/main.rb`
 14. Then run the commands in your bot

-15. Type commands like:
+## To Use Your Token

+* In your root directory create a .env file
+* Add variable Ex: token = 'add your token here'
+* run gem install dotenv
+*

+## Commands

 * /start to start the bot
 * /motivate to get a motivational quote
 * /laughter to get a joke of the day